dell/csm-docs/content/v1/authorization/Migration guide from v1 to v2/_index.md

 ## Role and Role Binding

-In CSM for Authorization v2, role creation is simpler.
+In Authorization v2, role creation is simpler.
 User will not be required to bind the role, only thing user needs to do is create roles that are needed.

-List all the roles that are created in CSM for Authorization v1 setup.
+List all the roles that are created in Authorization v1 setup.
 Example:
 ```
 karavictl role list --admin-token admintoken.yaml --addr csm-authorization.host.com